Anna Feldhusen: Works

 Feldhusen was primarily interested in still life and landscape paintings.
 Figurative representations are rarely to the fore in her work.
 When looking for artistic themes, she was drawn to nature.
 Her many works return again and again to the heather moors around Worpswede and the peaty marshland surrounding Dachau.
 During her long daily hikes across the countryside she would observe the interplay of light and shadow.
 What she observed was translated onto canvas with broad expressive brushstrokes.

 In terms of technical modalities, the focus of her work is on etching.
-She achieved a formidable mastery of multi-coloured etching and used the possibilities afforded by the technique in various ways.
-Her meticulously centred extracts - often with a path or river leading the viewer's eyes - testify to her skill.
+She became expert in multi-coloured etching and used the possibilities afforded by the technique in various ways.
 Her principal subjects included a range of Bremen cityscapes: buildings and alleys, veduta panoramas of the city from the Weser, glimpses frequently restricted by the street layouts of the old city, are all precisely drafted reproductions of the realities she witnessed.
 They were mostly set down as line etchings.
 Complementary colouring was added to support the mood of the image, either directly as colour etchings or subsequently, applying watercolour paints.
 The graphical structure of each image always remained the central structure, for which the colouring was never more than supplementary.
 Often differently coloured prints were produced from a single plate based on the same line-etching.

-The many landscapes she produced of the countryside in and around Worpswede apply very different techniques.
-Some, notably from her particularly productive period around 1903/04, apply a much more generous technique with less concern for perspective and little sign of the meticulous detail of the cityscapes.
-The landscapes tend to use aquatint.
-Their expressive quality is achieved not so much by invoking a wide range of different colours as through a velvety variability of the shading, achieved through the alternative technology selected.
+The many landscapes she produced of the countryside in and around Worpswede display a range of artistic approaches.
+Some, particularly those from her especially productive period around 1903–04, are characterized by a broader, more economical handling of paint, with less emphasis on perspective and less of the meticulous detail found in her cityscapes.The landscapes tend to use aquatint.
+Their expressive quality is achieved not so much by invoking a wide range of different colours as through a variability of the shading, achieved through the alternative technology selected.

 Although Anna Feldhusen's work fell from critical and public favour for a number of years following her death in 1951, prices achieved at auctions during and since the 1970s indicate a progressive marketplace rehabilitation.